ReviewMyContract.aiReview My Contract

 What to Do

-When reviewing an NDA, create a checklist of these six provision categories and confirm each is present and balanced.
+When reviewing an NDA, create a checklist of these seven provision categories and confirm each is present and balanced.
 Missing exclusions favor the disclosing party and create potentially unlimited obligations.
 Missing use restrictions allow the receiving party to use your confidential information for any purpose.
 A missing return/destruction provision means the other party can retain your information indefinitely.
-Each missing element represents a gap in the NDA's protection that disadvantages one party.
+Each missing element represents a gap that disadvantages one party.

-Red Flags in NDAs: Eight Provisions That Should Trigger Negotiation
+Red Flags in NDAs: Ten Provisions That Should Trigger Negotiation

 Example Contract Language